CarsonDavis/CarsonDavis.github.io/_posts/2022-07-10-shogi_sets.md

 ## Recommendations
 I love my carved set, but if you could only have one, then I would recommend the shogi cz set.
 It's a great tool for learning and teaching, and the quality is excellent for the price.

 If your budget is really constrained, unfortunately there aren't many quality options in the American market.
 There are plenty on Japanese sites, but you'll be paying $25 of shipping, which often defeats the purpose.
 Unlike with chess or go, I would recommend avoiding most sets on Amazon.
 They are either low quality, overpriced, or have hideous fonts.
-If you simply must buy on amazon, I would recommend something like the [Koma Shogi Set](https://www.amazon.com/Shogi-Japanese-Chess-Wooden-Pieces/dp/B07BB59942) over the [Yellow Mountain Imports set](https://www.amazon.com/Japanese-Wooden-Drawers-Traditional-Pieces/dp/B003UKEMSS).
+If you simply must buy on Amazon, I would recommend something like the [Koma Shogi Set](https://www.amazon.com/Shogi-Japanese-Chess-Wooden-Pieces/dp/B07BB59942) over the [Yellow Mountain Imports set](https://www.amazon.com/Japanese-Wooden-Drawers-Traditional-Pieces/dp/B003UKEMSS).

+If you do want to go the Japanese route, I have a section on supplies in my post on [Shogi Resources]({% link _posts/2021-07-11-shogi_resources.md %}).